 Dear ***CONTACT NAME**** For your consideration I am offering my script ***SCRIPT TITLE*** “***LOGLINE***" Genre: ***INSERT GENRE*** ***A FEW APPEALING COMMENTS SUCH AS FEEDBACK HIGHLIGHTS OR COMPETITION PLACEMENTS*** If you are interested in reading the script, please contact me via ***YOUR EMAIL*** Kind regards, ***YOUR NAME***

-I started a website myself recently called Script Revolution, this is a script hosting website offering many of the features of the top script directories for free.
+I started a website myself called Script Revolution, this is a script hosting website offering many of the features of the top script directories for free.
 Screenwriters can add and manage as many script listings as they want for zero cost.
 Filmmakers can browse the script listings as much as they need without charge.
-Inspired by the efforts of SimplyScripts, which has helped so many writers and filmmakers find one-another, Script Revolution hopes to bring another avenue of opportunity.
+I know Script Revolution works because it has worked for me and many others.

 Everyone is welcome to join the revolution – http://www.ScriptRevolution.com